 Calibration coefficients are calculated with the post-cruise calibration.
 Using the pre-cruise bath data and the post-cruise calibration coefficients, a mean residual over the calibration temperature range is calculated.

-Sea-Bird calculates and prints the value for the residual on the temperature calibration sheet (see Appendix II: Example Temperature Calibration Sheet).
+Sea-Bird calculates and prints the value for the residual on the temperature calibration sheet.

 To correct temperature data taken between pre- and post-cruise calibrations:

 Offset = b (residual / n)